svuth23/project_1/README.md

 ---------------------------------------------

-Key Findings:
+Key Findings/Analysis:
 ---------------
-  -pre_retirement income or super contribution is not indiciative of early retirement.
+  .pre_retirement income or super contribution is not indiciative of early retirement.
+  .people with higher incomes appeared to retire later than those with a lower income.

-  -financial struggle is significantly less of a factor than anticipated via the hypothesis.
+  .financial struggle is significantly less of a factor than anticipated via the hypothesis.
+   (to elaborate, there was no trendpoint to suggest superannuation contributions was a factor).

-  -injury or illness has been proven to be the main factor resulting in younger retirement.
+  .injury or illness has been proven to be the main factor resulting in younger retirement.

 **Limitations**
 ---------------
-  -There was no expression of the entire population sample total in the dataset as it came pre aggregated.
+  .There was no expression of the entire population sample total in the dataset as it came pre aggregated.
-  -In addition, there was no data stating how much of the total sample did not fit a category, so it was hard to compare data.
+  .In addition, there was no data stating how much of the total sample did not fit a category, so it was hard to compare data.